ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 In the *warm-cache* run, we execute the query once before before profiling to load the relevant index blocks into the OS page cache (the kernels in-memory buffer of recently accessed file data).
-This isolates the CPU-bound cost of the export pipeline: vocabulary lookups that miss the LRU cache are served from RAM rather than disk, so the flamegraph reflects decompression and string construction work rather than I/O wait.
+This isolates the CPU-bound cost of the export pipeline: vocabulary lookups that miss the `IdCache` are served from RAM rather than disk, so the flamegraph reflects decompression and string construction work rather than I/O wait.

 In the *cold-cache* run, we evict the vocabulary file from the OS page cache immediately before recording using